ithaka/PEP/docs/students.md

  Finally, think about the tone of the abstract.
 Look at this sentence:

-*“Next, we provide examples of curriculum development and research programs to illustrate key components in the theoretical framework and to highlight how these programs address challenges in curriculum design and implementation.”*
+> Next, we provide examples of curriculum development and research programs to illustrate key components in the theoretical framework and to highlight how these programs address challenges in curriculum design and implementation.

 What are some words that describe the tone of this sentence?
 You might say it is complex, formal, or academic.

-[Now, look at this excerpt from another source on the topic of teaching science.]
+Now, look at this excerpt from another source on the topic of teaching science:

-*“Do the research together with each student recording the information in a chart.
+> Do the research together with each student recording the information in a chart.
 Then do a quick discussion, ending with safety tips for each type of danger in your area.
 Have each student make a button with a safety tip and wear it this week.
-Or they could make an Earth Science Week button!”*
+Or they could make an Earth Science Week button!”

 What are some words to describe the tone of this piece?
 You might say it is conversational, accessible, or straightforward.
 The casual tone of this writing is one clue that it does not come from a scholarly source.

-#### Publisher
-We’ve discussed authors and their content, so now let’s turn to the publisher that’s responsible for the end product.
-The publisher plays an important role in establishing credibility.
-Without a legitimate publisher, it’s difficult to confirm that a source is credible.
-When in doubt, look to the publisher to help steer you toward a credible source on which to base your scholarly work, and search for these clues:Does the journal list an editorial board?Is there a logo?Has the journal won any awards?
-Is it affiliated with a well-known institution?Is the blurb on the journal written in a scholarly manner for an academic audience?

-Within a scholarly database listing, you will usually find a link that offers information about a journal.
-[Here’s an example from Teaching & Learning Inquiry,] published by Indiana University Press.
-A university affiliation is a good indicator of scholarly content.
-Notice whether there is a logo displaying the name.
-Information is included on its mission, editors, and editorial board.
-The tone is professional and the style is academic.

 #### Additional ways of identifying scholarly sources
 Academic endorsement is an important indicator of scholarship.
 We’ll explore the signs of academic endorsement together, and you will learn how to recognize them on your own.